05F5/05f5/_sessions/2025/110-matt-growth-framework.md

 permalink: /schedule/2025/matt-growth-framework
 ---

-Will Matt Baker’s Growth Framework™ become the go-to toolkit for scaling teams?
+Will Matt Barker’s Growth Framework™ become the go-to toolkit for scaling teams?
 Jetstack used it.
 Venafi swears by it.
 You're next.